telavivmakers/geek_code/README.md

 The code no longer uses case-sensitive categories.
 To accomplish this, some categories and letters have been changed.
 Letter groupings are used so that there was no repetition of single letters among the categories.

-Some categories were merged, and couple new symbols were added.
+Some categories were merged, and couple of new symbols were added.
 The header of the GEEK CODE BLOCK (which used to mimic the output of a GPG BLOCK) now merges both header and version in a single line.

 In version 5.x, each category is designed to help uniquely identify a geek with less parallelism existing among categories.
 There are no categories that refer backwards to previously defined categories.